 256.32 Trial judge not to be counsel.
-No person shall be employed or allowed to appear as counsel or attorney before any court in any action which shall have been previously determined before him as a judge, justice, or examining magistrate.
+No person shall be employed or allowed to appear as counsel or attorney before any court in any action which shall have been previously determined before him as a judge or justice.